 He currently serves as a Co-Editor of the Graduate Journal of Food Studies (GJFS) and a 2023 Bulosan Center Affiliate at the Carlos Bulosan Center for Filipino Studies at U.C.
 Davis.
 He was inducted into The George Washington University Chapter of The Edward Alexander Bouchet Graduate Honor Society in 2023.
 He previously served as the Doctoral Representative on the Columbian College of Arts & Sciences Diversity, Equity, and Inclusion Council.

-GJ Sevillano is a Ph.D. student in the American Studies department.
-He received his B.A. in Politics and a certificate in American Studies from Princeton University in June 2019.
-He is a former Mellon Mays Undergraduate Fellow, an Institute for the Recruitment of Teachers (IRT) associate, and an alumnus of the Leadership Alliance-Mellon Initiative program.
-He was also one of the recipients of the 2019 Spirit of Princeton Award.
-His research examines racial consumption primarily through the lenses of Philippine-American history, settler colonialism, and environmental precarity.
-Moreover, he asks questions of the metaphorical, ideological, and literal American racial palette by consulting spaces of diasporic dining, urban foodways, and “foodie” culture.
+GJ obtained his M.A. in American Studies from George Washington University in 2021 and A.B. in Politics and certificate in American Studies from Princeton University in 2019.
+He is a former Mellon Mays Undergraduate Fellow (MMUF), an Institute for the Recruitment of Teachers (IRT) associate, and an alumnus of the Leadership Alliance-Mellon Initiative (LAMI) program.
+He also received the 2019 Spirit of Princeton Award.

 What are you studying/working on right now?